thedavesky/arduino-smart-home-gateway/README.md

 > An advanced MySensors gateway's code that supports RGB strip (with programs and animations), light bulbs, relays, buttons, OneWire, DHT and radio at one time.

 ## General info
 I use this code in my intelligent room project.
 I have it uploaded to the arduino micro clone, which is connected to my home server.
 It monitors humidity and temperature in my room and temperature outside.
 It creates charts also.
-It sets all lighting in my room, both RGB strip and LED lightbulbs.
+It sets all lighting in my room, both RGB strip and LED light bulbs.
 I also have additional things connected via the radio.
 This sketch uses the maximum possibilities of my arduino.
 This code has very advanced multitasking.

 ## Compatible with
 * Arduino 1.8.8